GreenAsJade/react-dynamic-help/README.md

 Things to do:

+ - Make HelpItem id's optional props ... not really clear why we need those exposed, until we get a feature that would use id.

+ - Support a no-op pseudo Item somehow, so you can have a break in a flow, with a resume.
+    - Wouldn't this just amount to "start another flow?"
+    - Maybe, logically, but for ease of understanding - not clear!

  - Support showing multiple Help Items at a single step in the flow.

  - Have the standard Help Item layout be more "callout like", so it indicates clearly what the target is.